21 Jul UK Airports During COVID-19: What Uber Drivers Need To Know

 - Wear a face covering while travelling through any part of the airport

 - Maintain social distancing

 - Keep your hands clean on the go by using hand sanitiser

 And of course, if you have any symptoms of COVID-19 you must stay at home.

-With passenger numbers starting to increase, heading to the airport could be a good option for rideshare drivers to consider.
-However, it’s important to have a backup plan as volumes are still much lower than usual.
-Our research tells us that many drivers are picking up passengers more frequently in residential areas, along with hospitals and shops.
-These shorter trips may not earn you as much, but will help to keep you on the road at this time.
+With the current restrictions in place, we would expect airport trips to be less frequent than they might’ve been recently so it’s important to have a backup plan.
+Our research tells us that many drivers will be picking up passengers more frequently in residential areas, along with hospitals and shops.
+These shorter trips may not earn you as much but will help to keep you on the road at this time.

 Wherever you go to pick up passengers, remember that both you and your rider will need to wear a face-covering.
 Read more about face coverings here.